-Regents' and President's Scholarships are awarded to freshmen in recognition of outstanding academic achievement, leadership and service in high school and in anticipation of continued excellence at PLU.
-Students who met the following basic requirements are invited to apply: 3.80+ GPA at the time of admission or 1250+SAT or 28+ACT; and U.S. citizen or permanent resident.
-Application for admission and scholarship materials must be postmarked by December 15.
+The Regent's and President's Scholarship are the university's most prestigious awards in recognition of outstanding academic achievement, leadership and service in high school and in anticipation of continued excellence at PLU.
+Applicants are U.S. citizens or permanent residents, selected from a pool of freshmen admitted by December 15, and invited to apply due to their 3.80 GPA at the time of admission, or a 1250+ SAT (or 28+ ACT) score.

-- The Regents' Scholarship is awarded to cover the full cost of tuition up to 17 credits per term (fall and spring) for the academic year and 5 credits in J term.
-Renewable for three years of continuous undergraduate study provided a 3.30 cumulative PLU GPA is maintained. - The President's Scholarship is awarded for the academic year.
+The Regent's Scholarship is awarded to cover the full cost of tuition up to 17credits per term (fall and spring) for the academic year and 5 credits in J-Term.
+Renewable for three years of continuous undergraduate study provided a 3.30 cumulative PLU GPA is maintained.

+The President's Scholarship is awarded for the academic year.
 Amount varies.
 Renewable for three years of continuous undergraduate study provided a 3.30 cumulative PLU GPA is maintained.